Seamless Multimodal Transportation Scheduling: Structure of Optimal Solution to ILMTP-SD

 \section{Structure of Optimal Solution to ILMTP-SD}

-In this section we extend a result from~\cite{iflmpicaps18} that exposes a structural property of optimal solutions to the ILMTP-SD to the case where the travel time in the CVs is time-dependent.
-We also prove a exponential lower bound on the number of solutions to the ILMTP-SD in Theorem~\ref{thm:counting}.
-Note that the assumptions stated in~\cite{iflmpicaps18} hold in the present context (see \S~\ref{sec:problemDescription}).
-The key structural property can be stated as: \begin{theorem} For all $d \in \buildingSet$, let $\passengerSet(d) = \set{j^d_1, \ldots, j^d_{\nPassengersPerBuilding{d}}}$ represent a partitioning of $\passengerSet$ by destination and let $\passengerSet(d)$ be ordered so that, for $1 \leq i \leq \nPassengersPerBuilding{d}-1$, $\passengerTimeRequest{j^d_i} \leq \passengerTimeRequest{j^d_{i+1}}$.
-There exists an optimal solution for which there are no triples of passengers $j^d_{i_1}, j^d_{i_2}, j^d_{i_3}$ with $i_1 < i_2 < i_3$ for which $j^d_{i_1}$ and $j^d_{i_3}$ share a common CV trip without $j^d_{i_2}$. \end{theorem} Theorem~\ref{prop:optSolutionStructure} indicates that one needs to only search over solutions which group passengers in CV trips sequentially by order of requested arrival times.
-We will exploit this result in order to create compact decision diagrams for each destination.
-The proof of this thorem follows directly the from proof of Theorem 1 from~\cite{iflmpicaps18}, where we note that in the exchange argument, no CV trips are added or deleted.
-For completeness, we provide the proof in Appendix~\ref{app:theorem2} adapted to the notation introduced in this paper.
+In this section we restate a result from~\cite{iflmpicaps18} uncovering a structural property of optimal solutions to the ILMTP-SD. \secondrev{This structural result enables us to construct a recursive model for solutions to the ILMTP-SD as will be discussed in \S~\ref{sec:singleDestBDD}.} We also prove a exponential lower bound on the number of solutions to the ILMTP-SD in Theorem~\ref{thm:counting}.
+Note that the assumptions stated in~\cite{iflmpicaps18} hold in the present context (see \S~\ref{sec:problemDescription}). \begin{thm} For all $d \in \buildingSet$, let $\passengerSet(d) = \set{j^d_1, \ldots, j^d_{\nPassengersPerBuilding{d}}}$ represent a partitioning of $\passengerSet$ by destination and let $\passengerSet(d)$ be ordered so that, for $1 \leq i \leq \nPassengersPerBuilding{d}-1$, $\passengerTimeRequest{j^d_i} \leq \passengerTimeRequest{j^d_{i+1}}$.
+There exists an optimal solution for which there are no triples of passengers $j^d_{i_1}, j^d_{i_2}, j^d_{i_3}$ with $i_1 < i_2 < i_3$ for which $j^d_{i_1}$ and $j^d_{i_3}$ share a common CV trip without $j^d_{i_2}$. \end{thm} Theorem~\ref{prop:optSolutionStructure} indicates that one need only search for solutions which group passengers in CV trips sequentially by order of requested arrival times.
+We will exploit this result in order to create compact DDs for each destination.
+The proof of Theorem~\ref{prop:optSolutionStructure} follows from the proof of Theorem 1 from~\cite{iflmpicaps18}, where we note that in the exchange argument, no CV trips are added or deleted.
+We provide the proof in Appendix~\ref{app:theorem2}.